serialc/RizeMeet/README.md

 You may find other CMS, such as Hugo, more suitable for anything more full-fledged as a website.

-Eventually, there will be the option to determine whether to use a file system for data or DB.
+You can choose to use the filesystem or a DB to store the mailing list.

-## Want to help?
+## Want to contribute?

+The aim is to provide a simple but functional set of specific features.

 See problems with functionality?
 Design?
 Interaction?

-Let me know.
-I want this to be very simple but functional for a specific set of features.
+Let us know.

+## To do

+- Check the admin page date update - does it update visually on submit?
+- Use a month-code for each meeting - so sending a new invite will move the meeting rather than creating a second one